Katniss Everdeen: Mockingjay

 Meanwhile, President Snow is arrested, found guilty of his crimes against the people of Panem, and sentenced to death.
 Per Katniss's request, she is designated as his executioner.
 Before the execution, Snow tells Katniss the bombs weren't his but the rebels' way of gaining sympathy in the Capitol for their cause, making it look like the work of Snow.
 Although she initially refuses to believe Snow, Katniss realizes the attack method was identical to a trap Gale and fellow Quarter Quell tribute Beetee had designed.
-Eventually, Katniss realizes someone high up in the ranks of the Rebels would have had to order to have Prim on the front line, despite her age, and comes to suspect Coin ordered the attack on the children to trick the Capitol citizens into thinking the government had killed their children, therefore winning the loyalty of the Capitol's citizens and that Prim was there solely to subdue and unhinge Katniss.
+Eventually, Katniss realizes someone high up in the ranks of the Rebels would have had to order to have Prim on the front line, despite her age.
+She comes to suspect Coin ordered the attack on the children to trick the Capitol citizens into thinking the government had killed their children.

 Furthermore, Coin suggests there will be one last Hunger Games where the children from the Capitol will be reaped.
 She seeks the approval of the surviving victors before making these games official, and Katniss votes yes as a means of gaining Coin's trust.
 During the supposed execution of Snow, she instead shoots Coin, due to her being responsible for Prim's death.
 She then attempts to kill herself with the suicide pill attached to her uniform, but Peeta stops her.
 She is arrested and placed in solitary confinement, where she attempts to commit suicide by starving herself and overdosing.
 However, she is ultimately released on the grounds she wasn't mentally well at the time of the assassination and is sent back to District 12.
 Katniss, accompanied by Haymitch, goes back to her home in Victor's Village and is put under care.

-Driven into a deep depression, Katniss refuses to leave her house until Peeta (who by then has largely recovered from his brainwashing) returns to District 12 to plant primroses outside, in memory of her sister.
-Katniss begins to regain her mental health, and she and Peeta deal with their feelings by creating a book composed of information about deceased tributes, friends, and family (eventually Haymitch joins them in this project).
-Katniss's mother, who chose not to return to District 12 because of all the painful memories of her deceased husband and daughter, decides to work in District 4 as medical personnel.
-Gale got a "fancy job" in District 2 and is seen regularly on television.
-Annie, Finnick's wife, has their son.
-A few hundred District 12 survivors return home and rebuild it, where they no longer mine coal, producing food and manufacturing medicine instead.
+Driven into a deep depression, Katniss refuses to leave her house until Peeta returns to District 12 to plant primroses outside, in memory of her sister.
+Katniss begins to regain her mental health, and she and Peeta deal with their feelings by creating a book composed of information about deceased tributes, friends, and family.
 The novel ends with Katniss admitting she does indeed love Peeta.